-Being charged with fraud in the state of Texas is a serious matter.
+Being charged with fraud or identity theft in the state of Texas is a serious matter.
 A conviction can result in serious penalties, including fines, imprisonment, and probation.
 In addition, many fraud crimes can be prosecuted at the federal level, which can lead to more severe punishments.
 If you have been accused of fraud, it is crucial to consult an experienced criminal defense attorney.

 Ceja Law Firm provides aggressive legal representation to clients throughout the greater Houston area and the state of Texas.
 Founding attorney Jose Ceja routinely handles white-collar crimes such as fraud and has a proven track record of achieving successful outcomes in state and federal court.
 When you become our client, you will have confidence in knowing that our legal team is in your corner.